-If you think it’s tough getting people in your company to agree, you should see the design process at a web developer.
+If you think it’s tough getting people in your company to agree, you should see the design process at a web design company.

 Everyone is an expert in their field and wants to set up the design a different way.